tanteckfang/tp/docs/UserGuide.md

 ### Sorting by Name: `sort name`
-As time passes, you might encounter people with incredibly hard-to-spell names.
+As time passes, you might encounter students with incredibly hard-to-spell names.
 You might vaguely recall the first letter of the name but struggle to spell it out completely.

 Here's the good news: The sort name command neatly **arranges the students** in your address book **by their names**, making it easier than ever to look up a student.